Search continues for suspect, 15, who shot father of 3 at party he wasn't invited to

 Read: Teen surrenders after shooting leaves Oak Hill man paralyzed; 2nd suspect still sought

-Chitwood said a $5,000 reward is being offered for information that leads to the arrest of Powell, a gang member who faces an attempted murder charge.
+Chitwood said a $5,000 reward was being offered for information that lead to the capture of Powell, a gang member who faces an attempted murder charge.

-Channel 9's Mike Springer on Tuesday notified Chitwood that Tatro's relatives said they have been threatened by other alleged gang members.
+Channel 9's Karen Parks on Tuesday afternoon notified Chitwood that Tatro's relatives said they have been threatened by other alleged gang members.

 "They know where certain members of the family live, and his son can't even go to school, because he doesn't feel safe," Lashway said.